Deformations and extensions of Gorenstein weighted projective spaces: Extendability of non-primitive polarized surfaces

 For $K3$ surfaces and canonical curves, the converse to Theorem~\ref{T:lvovski} also holds, under some conditions.
 Precisely we have:

 \begin{thm}[\cite{CDS20}, Thm.~2.1 and Thm.~2.17] Let $(X,L)$ be a smooth polarized $K3$ surface (resp.\ $(X,L)=(C,K_C)$ a canonical curve) of genus $g$.
-Assume that $g \ge 11$ and $\mathrm{Cliff}(S,L) \ge 3$.
+Assume that $g \ge 11$ and $\mathrm{Cliff}(X,L) \ge 3$.
 Then $(X,L)$ is $\alpha(X,L)$-extendable.

-More precisely, every non-zero $e\in H^1(S,T_S\otimes L^{-1})$ (resp.\ $e \in \ker (\trsp {\Phi_{\omega_C}} )$) defines an extension $X_e$ of $X$ which is unique up to projective automorphisms of $\bP^{g+1}$ (resp.\ $\bP^g$) fixing every point of $\bP^g$ (resp.\ $\bP^{g-1}$), and there exists a \emph{universal extension} $\tilde X \subset \P^{g+\alpha(X,L)}$ (resp.\ $\P^{g-1+\alpha(X,L)}$) of $X$ having each $X_e$ as a linear section containing $X$. \end{thm}
+More precisely, every non-zero $e\in H^1(X,T_X\otimes L^{-1})$ (resp.\ $e \in \ker (\trsp {\Phi_{\omega_C}} )$) defines an extension $X_e$ of $X$ which is unique up to projective automorphisms of $\bP^{g+1}$ (resp.\ $\bP^g$) fixing every point of $\bP^g$ (resp.\ $\bP^{g-1}$), and there exists a \emph{universal extension} $\tilde X \subset \P^{g+\alpha(X,L)}$ (resp.\ $\P^{g-1+\alpha(X,L)}$) of $X$ having each $X_e$ as a linear section containing $X$. \end{thm}

-We denoted by $\Cliff (S,L)$ the \emph{Clifford index} of any nonsingular curve $C\in |L|$; by \cite{mR76b,DM89,GL87}, this does not depend on the choice of $C$.
+When $(X,L)$ is a smooth polarized $K3$ surface, by definition, $\Cliff (X,L)$ is the \emph{Clifford index} of any nonsingular curve $C\in |L|$; by \cite{mR76b,DM89,GL87}, this does not depend on the choice of $C$.
 Note that in case $(X,L)$ is a $K3$ surface the extension $X_e$ in the theorem is an arithmetically Gorenstein Fano variety of dimension three with canonical singularities.

-Unfortunately $H^1(S,T_S\otimes L^{-1})$ is not easy to compute in general, but in the non-primitive setting we can reduce to a more amenable case.
+Unfortunately $H^1(X,T_X\otimes L^{-1})$ is not easy to compute in general, but in the non-primitive setting we can reduce to a more amenable case.